-Rationale (With supporting data): Spanish wants to take advantage of the current District Objectives for growth, better transfer rates, and increased degree completion as well as provide stable expansion to the Hanford or Tulare campuses.
-In Visalia, we want to add the additional classes needed to meet student demand and raise FTES.
+Spanish wants to take advantage of the current District Objectives for growth, better transfer rates, and increased degree completion as well as provide stable expansion to the Hanford or Tulare campuses.
+In Visalia, we want to add online classes needed to meet student demand and raise FTES.